The Right Livelihood College is a network of 9 campuses at universities around the globe.

 The University of Port Harcourt, based in oil-rich Niger delta in Nigeria, was established in 1975 and received university status in 1977.

-The RLC campus will be based at the Faculty of Social Sciences and is co-hosted by the Health of Mother Earth Foundation (HOMEF), a think-tank and advocacy organisation founded by Right Livelihood Award recipient Nnimmo Bassey.
+The RLC campus is based at the Faculty of Social Sciences and is co-hosted by the Health of Mother Earth Foundation (HOMEF), a think-tank and advocacy organisation founded by Right Livelihood Award recipient Nnimmo Bassey.

-''We believe that targeted research at the University of Port Harcourt will generate tools for tackling problems of environmental pollution and related socio-economic issues caused by the petroleum industry and that these tools would find application in other challenged territories beyond the Niger Delta.
-HOMEF is proud to collaborate with the University of Port Harcourt in hosting the Right Livelihood College campus in Nigeria.'' - Nnimmo Bassey (RLA 2010)
+In October 2013, the University of Port Harcourt became a campus of the RLC with the mission to generate tools for tackling problems of environmental pollution and related socio-economic issues caused by the petroleum industry and that these tools would find application in other challenged territories beyond the Niger Delta.

 Universidad Austral de Chile